Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

 - Zero artificial ingredients, pure sources

-- Can add in tea, coffee or smoothie
+- Can add in tea, coffee, or smoothie

-Keto Coffee Creamer made with grass-fed butter.
+Keto Coffee Creamer is made with grass-fed butter.
 For keto coffee, coffee creamers are a perfect substitute for heavy cream.
 This cream is a terrific addition to your Keto lifestyle with only 1 net carb per serving (2 tablespoons).
 Keto Bomb’s Collagen Coffee Creamer is a creamy and delicious collagen creamer substitute for coffee.

 It’s dairy-free, lactose-free, and whey-free.
 There is no stevia or artificial sweeteners in this recipe.
 There are no sugar alcohols.
-Just frothed with hot coffee and mixed.
+It was just frothed with hot coffee and mixed.
 It’s an excellent strategy to increase your collagen intake.
 This is one of the highest-rated collagen coffee creamers, and it’s available for purchase at the link below.
 This coffee creamer comes highly recommended by me to everyone who enjoys a cup of healthy coffee.